styled-components/styled-components/CONTRIBUTING.md

 Run [`yarn install`](https://yarnpkg.com/) and edit code in the `packages/styled-components/src/` folder.
 It's luckily very simple! :wink:

-> We use yarn workspaces with [lerna](https://github.com/lerna/lerna) to make this work as a monorepo under the hood.

 ### How do I verify and test my changes?

 To make development process easier we provide a Sandbox React application in this repo which automatically uses your local version of the `styled-components` library.
 That means when you make any changes in the `packages/styled-components/src/` folder they'll show up automatically there!